 How to increase your income as an aesthetic nurse

 Get CANS certified.
 The credential opens higher-paying roles and provides leverage in salary negotiations.
-Meeting the eligibility requirements (2 years experience, 1,000 practice hours) is the primary milestone to work toward in your first years in aesthetics.
+Meeting the eligibility requirements is the primary milestone to work toward in your first years in aesthetics.
+PSNCB requires a current, full and unrestricted RN license; two years of nursing experience within the core specialties in the three years before applying; and at least 1,000 practice hours in those core specialties during the last two years.
+The core specialties are plastic/aesthetic surgery, ophthalmology, dermatology, cosmetic surgery, and facial plastic surgery (ENT).

 Build a personal brand and patient following.
 In a commission or production-based structure, your patient retention directly drives your income.
 Aesthetic nursing is a relationship-driven specialty – patients return for treatment every 3–6 months for neurotoxin and more frequently for skincare services.